 A few weeks ago we had an extra bag of fresh cherries in our fridge, so I used them to make this easy cherry crisp.
-I started by making homemade cherry pie filling and then added the topping from this summer peach crisp.
+I started by making this cherry pie filling recipe and then added the topping from this summer peach crisp.

-- Cherry Pie Filling – You can make this cherry pie filling recipe or buy 2 cans of your favorite pie filling.
+- Cherry Pie Filling - You can make a homemade cherry pie filling or buy 2 cans of your favorite pie filling.

 - Brown Sugar - Sweetens the topping.